 We first eliminated UMBRA's ability to reason over embedded structures in working memory, effectively removing its capacity to imagine that another agent might apply the same domain rules it reasons over, and thus to draw analogous inferences.
 By removing the nesting mechanism, we restricted the system to using rules only at the level of the primary agent's direct inferences about reality.
 Figure 2 (a) presents the results on the eight fable scenarios.
-As expected, the perfect precision given complete input is unaffected, since eliminating nested inference only reduces the number of conclusions drawn.
-In contrast, recall drops to a mean of 62.4 percent.
+As expected, the perfect precision is unaffected, since eliminating nested inference only reduces the number of conclusions drawn.
+In contrast, recall drops to a mean of 62.4%.

-Our second manipulation involved removing UMBRA's access to the knowledge about social interactions presented in Table 2, which we believed was critical to properly understanding the fables.
+Our second manipulation involved removing UMBRA's access to the knowledge about social interactions presented in Table 2, which we expected to be critical to properly understanding the fables.
 Each of these 13 rules incorporated multiple interacting agents, referred to mental states of those agents, and included at least one element that referred to domain-independent content (such as the false information in a deceptive act).
 As noted earlier, these rules included knowledge about the effects of communicative acts, jealousy, deceptive behavior (e.g., playing dead), offering trades in good or bad faith, viewing (rightly or wrongly) others as threats or nonthreats, and perceiving others through images (e.g., reflections in water).
 Figure 2 (b) shows the results of running UMBRA with this diminished knowledge base.
-As before, precision on the complete input sequence is maintained because the lesion strictly reduces the number of inferences generated, but recall drops, this time to a mean of 74.3 percent.
+As before, precision is maintained because the lesion strictly reduces the number of inferences generated, but again recall drops, this time to a mean of 74.3%.

-The first set of results supports the second claim presented earlier, that much of UMBRA's ability to understand social interactions depends on applying domain knowledge at different levels of mental embedding.
-This result is unsurprising, as we introduced nested reasoning specifically to support reasoning about social scenarios, but the study quantifies how often it arises.
+The first set of results supports the second claim presented earlier, that much of UMBRA's ability to understand social interactions depends on applying domain knowledge at different levels of mental representation.
 The second study's findings support our third hypothesis, that social understanding benefits from the application of high-level knowledge about social interactions.
-Again, these results introduce no surprises, but they underpin the importance to social cognition of social knowledge and the ability to reason about others' mental states.
-One can imagine other representations and mechanisms that support this capacity, as we discuss shortly, but our results show that UMBRA embodies a viable response to this challenge.
+These results are not especially surprising, but they underpin the deeper claim that social cognition depends centrally on the ability to reason about others' mental states.
+One can imagine other representations and mechanisms that support this capacity, such as the "worlds" framework that Bello (2012) proposes, but our results show that UMBRA embodies a viable response to this challenge.